 - No tickets are issued.
-Seating is assigned, based upon when tickets were purchased and the size of groups, with at least 6′ distance between parties.
-If wheelchair, visual, or audio accommodations are requested, they are being honored.
+Seating will be assigned by the ticket office, based upon when tickets were purchased and the size of groups, with at least 6′ distance between parties.
+If wheelchair, visual, or audio accommodations are requested, they will be honored.

 - Playbills are entirely digital.
 Links are sent in Welcome emails and posted on shows’ website pages.